raspberrypilearning/getting-started-scratch/en/step_13.md

 **Tip**: Keep running your project to test your new code.
 Is it running as you imagined?

-**Tip:** It's easier to identify issues if you make one change at a time and then run your program.

-**Tip**: It might take a few experiments to get suitable behaviour for your sprite.
+**Tip**: It might take a few experiments to get the sprite's to behave the way you planned.

 --- /task ---

---- save ---